What is the Anglican Faith?

-First and foremost, the Anglican tradition is about living life as a Christian, in a relationship with God through Jesus Christ and in communion with other Christians.
-Anglican’s seek to live a God-centred life and follow the way that Jesus Christ taught to his disciples.
-We are group of people who love and follow Jesus and who want to help others to do the same.
+Anglicans seek to live a God-centred life and follow the model that Jesus Christ taught to his disciples and want to help others to do the same.

-Anglicans value our heritage of biblical faith, reason, liturgy, tradition, bishops and synods, and the rich variety of life in our community.
+Anglicans value their heritage of biblical faith, reason, liturgy, tradition and the rich variety of life in our community.
 We acknowledge that God is calling us to greater diversity of membership, wider participation in ministry and leadership, better stewardship in God’s creation and a stronger resolve in challenging attitudes and structures that cause injustice.

 A Brief History